rodchaves/cv/README.md

 ### Publications:

 * [Influence of annealing temperature and Sn doping on the optical properties of hematite thin films determined by spectroscopic ellipsometry](https://aip.scitation.org/doi/abs/10.1063/1.4954315)

+### Certifications and awards:

+* Science without Borders scholarship, University of Manchester: 2014-2015
+ * Coursed one year through scholarship program of the Brazilian Government and I was part of a summer project

 ### Current Research Interests: